Menu Close

 Physiology of Hearing

 Physiology of Hearing.
-Hearing is defined as the neural perception of sound energy.
-It involves the identification (what?) and localisation (from where?) of the sounds.
-An ear is a statoacoustic organ.
-The external ear, middle ear and cochlea of the inner ear are involved in the mechanism of hearing while the semicircular canals, utricle and saccule of the inner ear maintain equilibrium (balance).
+Hearing involves the neural perception of sound energy, which includes the identification (what?) and localization (from where?) of sounds.
+The ear is composed of the external ear, middle ear, and cochlea in the inner ear, all of which are crucial for hearing.
+The inner ear’s semicircular canals, utricle, and saccule are responsible for maintaining equilibrium or balance.

-Sound waves are caused by the compression and decompression of air molecules by any vibrating object.
+What is Sound?
+Sound waves are produced by the compression and decompression of air molecules by a vibrating object.

-(a) Sound waves are alternating regions of compression and rarefaction of the air molecules.
+• Structure of Sound Waves: Sound waves are composed of alternating areas of compressed and spread-out air molecules.

 Sound waves 3.
 Dr. Rahul Bagla ENT Textbook.
 Physiology of Hearing